VOLUNTEER PROGRAMS

 Land Stewards

-Land Stewards explore and monitor the trail systems at Elfin Forest Recreational Reserve, the Conservancy’s neighboring Los Cielos Preserve, and potentially other preserve properties.
+The Conservancy's volunteer Land Stewards have an enviable job.
+They get to visit the Conservancy's 3,100 acres, some of which are not otherwise open to the general public, and be an extra set of eyes and ears for our professional land managers.
+In doing so they get to know the land well, and develop a special bond.
+They get to visit the trail systems at Elfin Forest Recreational Reserve, the Conservancy’s neighboring Los Cielos Preserve, and potentially other preserve properties.
 Volunteers provide information to trail users and serve as ambassadors of our natural lands by reporting trail disturbances and invasive species.

 To become a volunteer you have to: